mfem/mfem/CONTRIBUTING.md

     - [ ] `makefile`
     - [ ] `CMakeLists.txt`
     - [ ] `doc/CodeDocumentation.conf.in`
+- [ ] Check that version requirements for each of MFEM's dependencies are documented in `INSTALL` and up-to-date
+- [ ] Check that continuous integration server configurations reflect the dependency version requirements of the new release
+    - [ ] `.travis.yml`
+    - [ ] `.appveyor.yml`
 - [ ] (LLNL only) Make sure all `README.html` files in the source repo are up to date.
 - [ ] Tag the repository: